 Which Piercings Hurt Most & Least?
 (Pain Scale)

 Ever wondered how much your most sought-after piercing will hurt when you have it done?

 Piercings are now available in a huge variety of areas all around the body, meaning that some will naturally be more painful than others.
-This will depend on skin thickness, nerve endings and of course pain thresholds, among other factors.
+This will depend on skin thickness, nerve endings, pain tolerance, and many other factors.